oscarali1985/PythonApiContact/readmeContactList/READMEcontactList.md

 Create an API with the following endpoints:

-1. Get a list of all the Contacts `GET /contact/all`
+1. Get a list of all the Contacts `GET /contact/all` ok
-2. Create a new Contact `POST /contact`
+2. Create a new Contact `POST /contact`  ok
-3. Get a specific Contact (with the Group objects it belongs to) `GET /contact/{contact_id}`
+3. Get a specific Contact (with the Group objects it belongs to) `GET /contact/{contact_id}` ok
 4. Delete a Contact `DELETE /contact/{contact_id}`
 5. Update a Contact `UPDATE /contact/{contact_id}`
 6. Get a list of all the Group names and ids `GET /group/all`